 - Master of Policing, Intelligence and Counter Terrorism

 - Master of Policy and Applied Social Research

 Search for paid internship opportunities through:

 - our online job board CareerHub

 - Graduate Opportunities Website

 - Student Internships Website

-- Visit us at Level 2, C7A and pick up a copy of the Undergraduate Opportunities book
+- Visit us at 18 Wally's Walk, Level 2 and pick up a copy of the Undergraduate Opportunities book

 - Directly contacting employers in your field of interest

 - Use your network and employer presentations here on campus (see events section on CareerHub)